kollin-brandenburg/ICS_HCM/LabGuide300.md

-For field 3, repeat the step you followed for filed 1.
+For field 3, repeat the step you followed for field 1.

 For Fields 4 to 7, enter the following static text as you did for Field (2 of 7):